Mx142xm/traffic-accident-time-series/README.md

 ## Data

-The dataset consists of monthly road traffic accident counts from January 2020 to December 2024.
+The repository includes an aggregated monthly dataset derived from publicly available UK Department for Transport road safety statistics.

-The data were derived from publicly available road safety statistics published by the UK Department for Transport.
+The original raw collision dataset is not redistributed because of its large file size.
+The included CSV contains monthly accident counts from January 2020 to December 2024 and is sufficient to reproduce the time series analysis.

 ## Key Findings